falaimo99/indie-spotify/README.md

 - How are genres distributed in general?

 - How do labels work and distribute throughout popularity?
-Our hypothesis of a bell shaped curve is respected?

 ## The project output.